Back to Top

 7. woocommerce_template_single_title() and woocommerce_template_single_price()

-• Role: These template tags are used to display the product title and price on a single product page, making it easy to customize the layout of these elements.
+• Role: As a result, these template tags are used to display the product title and price on a single product page, making it easy to customize the layout of these elements.

 • Example: